zunjae/AnYme/README.md

 ## LiveData and ViewModel

 The LiveData component is used to update the user interface whenever a change happens in the database without having to manually pull the database or fully recreate the screen you're on.
-LiveData in conjuction with ViewModels also helps prevents any issues that come with configuration changes, such as needing to re-query the database after rotating your device.
+LiveData in conjunction with ViewModels also helps prevents any issues that come with configuration changes, such as needing to re-query the database after rotating your device.

 ![Image](https://cdn.discordapp.com/attachments/341672347746697216/509739846970114050/unknown.png)